 1. Declutter Your House

 Organizing Storage Areas: Tidy up basements, attics, and closets where pests often hide.
 Using storage bins or containers to hold items off floors helps reduce sort clutter.
-Organizing areas for storage does not only control pests but generally improves the organization of your house.
-It is good to seal storage bins properly so that pests do not find nesting grounds in them.
+Organizing storage is a key step in any pest control prep guide for homeowners.

-Moving Furniture: Move a large piece of furniture a minimum of 6 inches away from the wall, exposing the baseboards and corners to exterminators, as they need to be able to check and treat these areas properly.
+Moving Furniture: Move a large piece of furniture a minimum of 6 inches away from the wall, exposing the baseboards and corners to exterminators.
+This makes it easier to prepare for pest control treatment effectively.
 Furthermore, it also informs you about any pest activity or damage that might not be noticed because of a large piece of furniture.
 Treatments can now reach all areas successfully.
 Check out the latest blog post on Why Microbial Pesticides Are Safer for Farmers and Consumers.

 Detailed Cleaning

 Vacuum Carpets and Upholstery: This step should draw out duplicates from carpets, rugs, and other furniture.
 An HEPA filter vacuum cleaner will trap these pests.
 This action also removes potential food sources for pests and lessens the chances of reinfestations.
-All allergens and dust are also blown out of the indoor air.
+All allergens and dust are also blown out of the indoor air step removes pests and eggs and supports homeowners who want to know how to prepare for pest control treatment thoroughly.

 Wipe Surfaces: Clean countertops, tables, and shelves in kitchens and dining areas.
 Use a mild detergent to remove grease and food residue.
 Wiping down surfaces helps keep your home clean as well as a potential source of food for pests.
 It is also helpful for the timely detection of any pest activity, sticky spills, or crumbs that might attract pests.